Marcoshenrich/kelpscape/README.md

 # Kelpscape

 Kelpscape simulates a Pacific Kelp Forest ecosystem in a light-hearted 2d environment with a pixel art aesthetic.
 Each denizen of the biome takes care of its own needs - they seek out food and mates, they avoid predators, and their actions impact the other denizens in an interwoven ecosystem.
+The chill atmosphere and slow pace of the sim invites the user to visit this underwater world for a while, watch the denizens do their thing, and maybe learn a thing or two about a slice of the world most will never get to see.

 Kelpscape was built using vanilla javascript and the Canvas API.